 Our favorite place to stay is Kaanapali, which is the closest to the town of Lahaina.
 This area has a lot of great tours and activities.

-On the map below, you can compare hotels, apartments, and Airbnbs in Maui.
+TIP: Using the map below, you can compare hotels and short-term rental accommodations in Maui.
 Simply insert your travel dates and group size, and you’ll immediately see the best deals for your vacation.
+Check it out!

 Our picks: We usually stay at Marriott’s Maui Ocean Club because it is very family-friendly.
 In addition to rooms with kitchens, kitchenettes, and laundry facilities, they host regular activities to keep kids busy.
 From free shave ice to pool games or lei making – the kids will not get bored here.
 There are also plenty of on-site family games and movies for rental and a pirate splash area for toddlers.
 This area is also walking distance to the Whalers Village shopping area that has lots of stores and great restaurants.

 Best Things to Do in Maui